torvalds/linux/Documentation/media/uapi/v4l/pixfmt-nv12mt.rst

 has two planes - one for luminance and one for chrominance.
 Chroma samples are interleaved.
 The difference to ``V4L2_PIX_FMT_NV12`` is the memory layout.
 Pixels are grouped in macroblocks of 64x32 size.
-The order of macroblocks in memory is also not standard.
+The order of macroblocks in memory is also yest standard.

 Description